atait/obsidian-expand-selection/README.md

 # Expand Selection Obsidian Plugin

-An Obsidian plugin to expand your editor selection to lines, sections (recursive), or the entire note
+An Obsidian plugin to expand your editor selection to lines, sections (recursive), or the entire note.

 This plugin is primarily designed for *mobile* convenience.
 "Expand to Section" is useful on desktop as well.
 Multiple cursors are supported.